DyversHands/www.DyversHands.com/_pages/tableau.md

 Whether you're a seasoned role-player or new to tabletop storytelling, ***Tableau*** offers an engaging and flexible framework for creating stories together.

-## _**Tableau** Accelerated Core Rules_
+## _**Tableau**_ _Accelerated Core&nbsp;꩜ Rules&nbsp;📜_

-Ignite your storytelling journey with the _**Tableau**_ _Accelerated Core ꩜ Rules 📜_.
+Ignite your storytelling journey with our latest streamlined edition of _**Tableau**_ _Accelerated Core&nbsp;꩜ Rules&nbsp;📜_.
 They distill the heart of collaborative storytelling into a set of modular, easy-to-use rules.
 Whether you're crafting a tale of high fantasy, gritty noir, or personal transformation, the _Accelerated Core ꩜ Rules 📜_ provide the structure for a dynamic narrative experience.
 Download now and let _**Tableau**_ spark your creative passions today!

 {% include feature_row id="tableau_accelerated" type="left" %}